General and Fractional Hypertree Decompositions: Hard and Easy Cases: Efficient Approximation of FHW

 ****************************}

 The following result follows immediately from the above Lemmas~\ref{lem:59} and \ref{lem:513}.

-\begin{theorem} Let $H$ be hypergraph.
-Then, \decomp accepts input hypergraph $H$ if and only if $H$ has an FHD of width $\leq k$ with $c$-bounded fractional part.
-Moreover, in case of acceptance, every witness tree for $H$ is an FHD $\mcF$ of $H$ in FNF with $c$-bouned fractional part satisfying the weak special condition. \end{theorem}
+\begin{theorem} Let $H$ be a hypergraph and let $c \geq 0$ and $\epsilon > 0$.
+Then, \decomp accepts input $(H,c,\epsilon)$ if and only if $H$ has an FHD of width $\leq k+ \epsilon$ with $c$-bounded fractional part and satisfying the weak special condition.
+Moreover, in case of acceptance, every witness tree $\delta(\tau)$ for $H$ is an FHD $\mcF$ of $H$ in FNF with $c$-bounded fractional part satisfying the weak special condition. \end{theorem}

 It remains to establish the {\sc Ptime} membership of our algorithm.
-Again, we can easily carry over the corresponding {\sc LogCFL} membership result from \cite{2002gottlob}.
+Again, we can easily carry over the corresponding tractability result from Lemma 5.15 in \cite{2002gottlob}.
 The crux of the proof in \cite{2002gottlob} is that all data structures involved in the alternating algorithm fit into logspace.
 In total, our alternating algorithm \decomp has to maintain the following 6 data structures: the input parameters $C_r$, $W_r$, and $R$ of procedure \fdecomp and the local variables $S$, $W_s$, and the component $C$ of the next recursive procedure call.
 In the alternating algorithm in \cite{2002gottlob}, only 4 data structures are needed, which correspond to $C_r$, $R$, $S$, and $C$ in our setting.
 The data structures $W_r$ and $W_s$ are only used in our algorithm.
 However, these are just sets of constantly many vertices.
 Hence, they can of course also be stored in logspace.
 The rest of the proof arguments can then be easily carried over from \cite{2002gottlob}.
-When it comes to the complexity of the checks in step 2, we additionally have to solve a linear program in our algorithm.
-Of course, this can be done in {\sc Ptime} (or on an ATM using logspace).
+When it comes to the complexity of the checks in step 2, we additionally have to solve a linear program in our algorithm, which can also be done in {\sc Ptime} (or on an ATM using logspace).
 We thus get:

-\begin{lemma}[based on Lemma~5.13 from \cite{2002gottlob}] The alternating algorithm \decomp can be implemented on a logspace ATM. \end{lemma}
+\begin{lemma}[based on Lemma~5.15 from \cite{2002gottlob}] The alternating algorithm \decomp can be implemented on a logspace ATM. \end{lemma}

 \nop{************************************** \begin{proof} Below we outline how \decomp can be implemented on a logspace ATM $M$.
 We first describe the data structures used by $M$.
 Analogously to the proof of Lemma~5.15 in \cite{2002gottlob} we use integers (the {\em indices}) to represent edges and vertices in logspace.
 Likewise, an $\alpha$-tuple $S$ of edges is represented by an $\alpha$-tuple of integers.
 The union $U_S$ of intersections $f_1, \ldots, f_n \in \Int(S)$ is represented by an $n$-tuple of $c$-tuples (with $c \leq \alpha)$ of edge indices.
 Since $\alpha$ is considered as constant, also $n \leq 2^{\alpha}$ is bounded by a constant.
 Hence, both $S$ and $U_S$ can be represented in logspace.